 Why does it matter?
 It’s just a roof

 Correct.
 All roofs are made for the same purpose — to provide protective shelter.
-The difference between roofs lies within their manufacturing, type of materials, and designs.
+The difference between roofs lies in their manufacturing, type of materials, and designs.
 If you’re already feeling alienated, here’s what a roof is.

 A roof is the covering on top of a building to protect it from the weather.
 The materials used to build roofs vary.
 They include wood, metal, and concrete.
 Roofs also come in different shapes and sizes.
 In simple terms, a roof is a covering structure that protects the building (and you of course).

-In this article, we’ll be focusing on two types of roofs: Steep-Slope roofs and Low-Slope Roofing.
+In this article, we’ll be focusing on two types of roofs: Steep slope roofs and Low Slope Roofing.

 Steep Slope Roofing